AEmilioDiStefano/ros2_ws_minimal/src/robot_legion_teleop_python/GPIO_for_differential_Tb6612_DUAL.md

 **Connect an LED to the motor driver circuit so that you know that the circuit is powered (the Tb6612 motor driver does not come with a debugging light)**

-**First connect one LED to one 1 kΩ resistor (500 Ω will be brighter, 2Ω will be dimmer)**:
+**First connect one LED to one 1 kΩ resistor (500 Ω will be brighter, 2 kΩ will be dimmer)**:

 Connect the longer wire (the positive side) of the LED to either side of the resistor

 **Then connect the LED and resistor to the circuit**:

-Connect the free end of the resistor to the positive side of the circuit (after the fise holder and the ON/OFF switch, and before everything else)
+Connect the free end of the resistor to the positive side of the circuit (after the fuse holder and the ON/OFF switch, and before everything else)

-Connect the free side of the LED to the negative sied of the circuit (right before the negative side of the battery)
+Connect the free side of the LED to the negative side of the circuit (right before the negative side of the battery)